 The “Yelp model” can be found in other forms (e.g., TripAdvisor) and on any retailer site.
 It helps us quickly sort through countless product options and make an informed consumer decision.
 Consumer review sites seem to make the Paradox of Choice much less daunting and, for some, quite enjoyable.

 With contextual advertising, consumers receive coupons and promotions based on their location.
-This advertising trend is quickly growing, as our GPS location determines which ads might be relevant to us.
+This advertising trend is quickly growing as our GPS location determines which digital ads might be relevant to us.

-In theory, ads for nearby business can be pushed out to consumers as they get close.
+In theory, ads for nearby businesses can be pushed out to consumers as they get close.
 For example, a coupon for a local restaurant appears on my phone as I come within the vicinity.
 That restaurant, for the moment, becomes both top-of-mind and incentivized.
-As contextual advertising becomes more prevalent, consumers will be served relevant options without even having to seek them out.
+As contextual advertising becomes more prevalent, consumers will be served relevant options without even seeking them out.

 Equally impressive, geo-tracking also filters search results according to your location.
 Google’s Shopping tab notes nearby stores and their distances for your items.
 A hundred places may have your items, but most of us will only consider buying at the stores closer by.
 We narrow our choices depending on proximity, and geo-tracking helps us do that.

 How It Impacts Apartment Marketing

 How does the Paradox of Choice impact the multifamily housing market?
 With so many options available, it can be overwhelming for renters to choose where they want to live.
 The Paradox of Choice makes it difficult for renters to decide where they want to live and can lead to them becoming disengaged and uninterested in the options available to them.
 This presents a problem for apartment marketing, creative advertising, and brand development.